BoChow-betb/SquareStar/ASSET_CREDITS.md

 ## Application icon

-`assets/squarestar.ico` is original first-party artwork created by the SquareStar maintainer using Affinity software and is distributed under the repository's MIT license.
+`assets/squarestar.ico` is original first-party artwork created by the SquareStar maintainer ( Bo Blitz Chow ) using Affinity software and is distributed under the repository's MIT license.